Staffing and Scheduling: Differences Managers Need to Know

 The 2-2-3 schedule can work very well when you have enough staff to fill every team and shift.
 But any shortfall in staffing throws off its perfect balance.
 This makes adapting to employee vacations or call-outs due to illness or emergencies problematic.

-If you think that the 2-2-3 schedule could be a good fit for your organization, here are some recommendations on how to successfully implement it so you can maximize productivity and staff morale and minimize employee turnover.
+If you think that the 2-2-3 schedule could be a good fit for your business, here are some tips for implementing the process in a way that maximizes productivity and minimizes employee turnover.

 Effective communication with employees is essential no matter what type of scheduling paradigm your company uses.

-Post the team rosters and schedules well before the date they go into effect, and if any changes must be made, notify everyone impacted with plenty of advance notice.
+Post the team rosters and schedules well before the date they go into effect.
+If you need to make changes, notify everyone with plenty of advance notice.

-Using scheduling software like Sling can allow your employees to check the schedule from anywhere and you to make announcements of any changes to the schedule so your staff isn’t caught off guard.
+Scheduling software like Sling allows your employees to check the schedule anywhere, anytime.
+It also lets you broadcast announcements and changes so your staff isn’t caught off guard.

 The 2-2-3 schedule is based on 12-hour “day” shifts and 12-hour “night” shifts.
 Many guides on the 2-2-3 schedule assume that the day shift is 7 a.m. to 7 p.m. and the night shift is 7 p.m. to 7 a.m.
 However, this isn’t set in stone.